TodePond/TodePondDotCom/wikiblogarden/learn/pastagang/accident/arroost/readme.md

-# I LEARNED A PROGRAMMING LANGUAGE BY ACCIDENT
+# I learned a programming language by accident

 It was an accident!!